Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Framework for Unobserved Heterogeneity

 Our goal is to leverage offline data to help guide the learner through its interaction with the decision-making task.
-This paper's main idea is to use expert demonstrations to infer a \textit{prior} distribution over $\cC$ and then to use a Bayesian approach such as posterior sampling~\citep{osband2013more} to utilize the inferred prior for a more informative exploration.
-In particular, if the current task is from the same distribution of tasks in the offline data, we expect that using such priors will lead to faster convergence to optimal trajectories compared to the commonly used non-informative priors.
-Consider the example of learning a personalized education strategy.
-Suppose we have gathered offline data on an expert's teaching strategies for students with similar observed information like grade, age, location, etc. The teacher can observe more fine-grained information about the students that is generally absent from the collected data (their learning style in our example).
-The space of the optimal strategies for students with similar observed information but different learning styles is often much smaller than the space of all possible strategies.
-With the inferred prior distribution, the learner needs to focus only on the span of potentially optimal strategies for a new student, allowing for more efficient exploration.
+The key idea is to use expert demonstrations to infer a \textit{prior} distribution over $\cC$ and then to use a Bayesian approach such as posterior sampling~\citep{osband2013more} to utilize the inferred prior for a more informative exploration.
+If the current context is from the same distribution of contexts in the offline data, we expect that using such priors will lead to faster convergence to optimal trajectories compared to the commonly used non-informative priors.
+Consider the personalized education example.
+Suppose we have gathered offline data on an expert's teaching strategies for students with similar observed information like grade, age, location, etc. The teacher can observe more fine-grained information about the students that is generally absent from the collected data (e.g., their learning style).
+Our work relies on the following observation: The space of the optimal strategies for students with similar observed information but different learning styles is often much smaller than the space of all possible strategies.
+With the inferred prior distribution, the learner needs only to focus on the span of potentially optimal strategies for a new student, allowing for significantly more efficient exploration.

 We resort to empirical Bayes and use maximum marginal likelihood estimation~\citep{carlin2000empirical} to construct a prior distribution from $\data_\expert$.
 Given a probability distribution (prior) $\mu$ on $\cC$, the marginal likelihood of an expert demonstration $\tau_\expert = \lpar s_1, a_1, s_2, a_2, \ldots, s_H, a_H, s_{H+1}\rpar \in \data_\expert$ is given by